MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

   modified by subclassing as well.

-* There are other servers that provide different services, not covered buy the default poll.
+* There are other servers that provide different services, not covered by the default poll.
 One can implement additional *sarracenia.transfer* classes to add understanding of them to poll.

 The output of a poll is a list of notification messages built from the file names